 At our program, we acknowledge the Traditional Owners of the Land and recognise and pay our respects to Elders past, present and future.

 We align ourselves with the standards and assessment of Australian Children’s Education and Care Quality Authority (ACECQA) Framework.
-During our inspection in February 2013 our Service achieved “Exceeding” in all the following quality areas:
+We have achieved “Exceeding” in all the following quality areas:

 Quality Area 1: Educational program and practice